Sombiri/Sombiri.github.io/_pages/projects.md

 I conceptualized and implemented the visualization and contributed to writing and reviewing the manuscript.

-**My contribution:** Conceptualization · Visualization design and implementation · Manuscript writing and review {: .project__meta}
+**Contribution:** Conceptualized the project; implementation and visualization design, manuscript writing and review.
+{: .project__meta}

 **Themes:** Visualization · Comparative Evaluation · Interactive Analytics